decred/dcrstakepool/README.md

 - Follow the mainnet directions.
 The stake version on testnet is 5 and there is 1 agenda.
 - Enable MySQL access from the stakepoold hosts.
-- Configure stakepoold by editing stakepoold.conf.
+- Configure stakepoold by copying sample-stakepoold.conf to ~/.stakepoold/stakepoold.conf and editing it.
 You should place stakepoold on the same server as dcrd/dcrwallet so stakepoold can talk to them via loopback to lower latency as much as possible.
 - Copy stakepoold certs to the dcrstakepool server and set